Randomized Gaussian Process Upper Confidence Bound with Tighter Bayesian Regret Bounds: Introduction

 This study demonstrates a generalized regret bound of RGP-UCB, which holds for a wider class of distributions for $\zeta_t$ in the Bayesian setting, where an objective function $f$ is assumed to be a sample path from the GP.
 However, this analysis requires an increase in $\zeta_t$, as $\EE [\zeta_t] \approx \beta_t$, which implies the over-exploration cannot be avoided.
 Furthermore, this generalization does not provide us the choice of the distribution of $\zeta_t$.

 The aforementioned analyses motivated us to propose an improved RGP-UCB (IRGP-UCB), in which $\zeta_t$ follows a \emph{two-parameter exponential distribution}.
-First, we show the sub-linear Bayesian cumulative regret (BCR) bounds for IRGP-UCB in the Bayesian setting.
-In particular, when the input domain is finite, the BCR for IRGP-UCB achieves the best convergence rate, which shows a $O(\sqrt{\log T})$ multiplicative factor improvement from the known bounds, where $T$ is the entire time horizon.
-Unfortunately, for the infinite domain, the convergence rate of IRGP-UCB is similar to that of the original GP-UCB and RGP-UCB.
-On the other hand, IRGP-UCB achieves a tighter convergence rate with respect to $T$ for the Bayesian simple regret (BSR) than existing analyses for both finite and infinite domains.
-These analyses also reveal that the increase in $\zeta_t$ for IRGP-UCB is unnecessary.
+First, we show the sub-linear Bayesian cumulative regret (BCR) bounds of IRGP-UCB in the Bayesian setting for both finite and infinite input domains.
+In particular, when the input domain is finite, the BCR for IRGP-UCB achieves the better convergence rate, which shows a $O(\sqrt{\log T})$ multiplicative factor improvement from the known bounds, where $T$ is the entire time horizon.
+Furthermore, IRGP-UCB achieves a tighter convergence rate with respect to $T$ for the Bayesian simple regret (BSR) than existing analyses for both finite and infinite domains.
+More importantly, these analyses also reveal that the increase in $\zeta_t$ for IRGP-UCB is unnecessary.
 Therefore, the over-exploration of the original GP-UCB is theoretically alleviated via randomization using the two-parameter exponential distribution.
 A key finding in our proof is a direct upper bound of $\EE[\max f(\*x)]$.
-We show that $\EE[\max f(\*x)]$ can be bounded by the expectation of the UCB with our random non-increasing confidence parameter, which enables us to derive the tighter Bayesian regret bounds than known results.
+We show that $\EE[\max f(\*x)]$ can be bounded by the expectation of the UCB with our random non-increasing confidence parameter, which enables us to derive tighter Bayesian regret bounds than known results.